Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Introduction

-In relation with the question of abstract simplicity, we have observed in \cite{CRW-TitsCore} that if a group $G \in \sclass$ has an element whose contraction group is non-trivial, then $G$ has a unique minimal dense normal subgroup, which is abstractly simple.
-Exploiting that fact in combination with the conclusions of Corollary~\ref{corintro:con}, we will establish the following. }
+In relation with the question of abstract simplicity, we observe that the combination of Proposition~\ref{prop:SimplicityCriterion} and Theorem~\ref{thmintro:WeaklyDecomposable} directly implies that a group in $\sclass$ with a non-trivial centraliser lattice has a smallest dense normal subgroup which is abstractly simple.
+Below, we shall obtain an alternative proof of the following stronger statements by combining the main result of \cite{CRW-TitsCore} with the conclusions of Corollary~\ref{corintro:con}.